Tibidabo Amusement Park

 Tibidabo Amusement Park was built in 1899 thanks to the financial support of Salvador Andreu i Grau, a pharmaceutical businessman and property developer.
 The amusement park opened in 1905, so it’s a true institution in Barcelona, having been in operation for over 100 years.

-Buying tickets for the Tibidabo Amusement park
+Tickets for the Tibidabo Amusement park

 purchase Tibidabo Amusement park tickets